OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Remove-TypeData.md

 -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

-## Inputs
+## INPUTS

 ### System.Management.Automation.Runspaces.TypeData

-You can pipe **TypeData** object, such as the ones that the `Get-TypeData` cmdlet returns, to `Remove-TypeData`.
+You can pipe a **TypeData** object, such as the ones that the `Get-TypeData` cmdlet returns, to this cmdlet.

 ### System.String

-You can pipe the type names to `Remove-TypeData`.
-When you pipe an object to `Remove-TypeData`, `Remove-TypeData` gets the type name of the object and removes all type data for the object type.
+You can pipe a string containing the type name to this cmdlet.
+When you pipe an object to this cmdlet, it gets the type name of the object and removes all type data for the object type.

-## Outputs
+## OUTPUTS

 ### None

-This cmdlet does not generate any output.
+This cmdlet returns no output.

-## Notes
+## NOTES

 `Remove-TypeData` can remove only the extended type data in the current session.
 It cannot remove extended type data that is on the computer, but has not been added to the current session, such as extended types that are defined in modules that have not been imported into the current session.

-## Related links
+## RELATED LINKS

 [Get-TypeData](Get-TypeData.md)